A phase-field method for modeling cracks with frictional contact: Introduction

 \section{Introduction}

 Frictional cracks are ubiquitous in natural and manufactured systems.
-For example, in the Earth's crust, frictional cracks appear over a wide range of scales from the micrometer scale (\eg~defects in rocks) to the kilometer scale (\eg~geologic faults)~\cite{Paterson2005,Pollard2005,Sanz2007,Liu2009,Wong2009a,Wong2009b,Liu2013,White2014,Tjioe2015,Tjioe2016}.
-They are also widespread in many branches of science and engineering, including material sciences and civil and mechanical engineering.
-Accordingly, the numerical modeling of motion and friction in crack surfaces has long been an important subject, and there is a large body of literature on computational contact mechanics (see \eg~\cite{Laursen2003,Wriggers2006} and references therein).
+For example, in the Earth's crust, frictional cracks appear over a wide range of scales from the micrometer scale~\cite{Vajdova2010,Tjioe2015,Tjioe2016} to the millimeter scale~\cite{Wong2009a,Wong2009b,White2014} to the kilometer scale~\cite{Sanz2007,Liu2009,Liu2013}.
+They are also widespread in many branches of science and engineering including material sciences and civil and mechanical engineering.
+Accordingly, the numerical modeling of motion and friction in crack surfaces has long been an important subject, and there is a large body of literature on computational contact mechanics (see, for example, Laursen~\cite{Laursen2003}, Wriggers~\cite{Wriggers2006}, and references therein).

 At present, standard numerical methods treat frictional cracks as discrete discontinuities subjected to constraints on contact conditions.
-The discontinuities should be aligned with element boundaries in classical finite element methods, while they can be embedded inside elements in modern methods such as the assumed enhanced strain (AES) method and the extended finite element method (XFEM)~\cite{Dolbow2001,Foster2007,Borja2008,Liu2008,Sanborn2011,Borja2013}.
+The discontinuities should be aligned with element boundaries in classical finite element methods, while they can be embedded inside elements in modern methods such as the assumed enhanced strain (AES) method~\cite{Simo1993,Foster2007,Borja2008} and the extended finite element method (XFEM)~\cite{Dolbow2001,Liu2008,Sanborn2011}.
 Irrespective of their alignment with elements, the contact surfaces must satisfy a set of constraints including the no-penetration constraint under compression.
 Imposing these constraints on discrete interfaces, however, is an outstanding challenge in computational contact mechanics.
-A large number of studies have addressed this challenge by employing various algorithms such as the Lagrange multiplier method, the penalty method, the Nitsche method, and their improved versions (\eg~\cite{Simo1992,Ji2004,Khoei2007,Dolbow2009,Liu2010a,Liu2010b,Coon2011,Annavarapu2012,Annavarapu2013,Annavarapu2014}).
+A large number of studies have addressed this challenge by employing various types of algorithms such as the Lagrange multiplier method~\cite{Simo1985,Carpenter1991,Liu2010b}, the penalty method~\cite{Peric1992,Khoei2007,Liu2010a,Mueller-Hoeppe2012}, the augmented Lagrangian method \cite{Simo1992,Elguedj2007,Bussetta2012}, and the Nitsche method~\cite{Dolbow2009,Annavarapu2012,Annavarapu2013,Annavarapu2014}.
 Nevertheless, the optimal way to treat these contact constraints is yet an unresolved issue.
 Also importantly, numerical methods for frictional contacts require significant effort for implementation, especially when one wants to accommodate complex interface geometry.
 For these reasons, a simple numerical method is desired that can model frictional contact problems with low implementation cost.